-Polymarket partners with Palantir and TWG AI to deploy Vergence surveillance for sports prediction markets
+Polymarket, Palantir and TWG AI launch Vergence surveillance to detect insider trading in sports prediction markets

 Neutral